Skip to main content

 Chromatography is crucial to food testing and has been for decades.
 The FDA and food companies rely on chromatography to ensure products are safe.
 Consumers rely on them without even knowing it, as they provide the information for nutrition labels we all consult.

 However, there are future challenges facing the food testing industry and chromatography.
-The future is unpredictable; changing agricultural practices, industrial development, pollution, and climate change all can create new toxic residues in the food and drinks we consume.
+Changing agricultural practices, industrial development, pollution, and climate change all can create new toxic residues in food and beverages.

 How Is Chromatography Used in Food Testing?